Feedback

 To learn more about how your Trent Staff Plan pension and your new UPP plan pension work together, review your pre-conversion quick guide.

-If you are receiving a pension under the Trent Staff Plan, you’ll receive the same pension from UPP.
+If you are receiving a pension under the Trent Staff Plan, you now receive the same pension from UPP.
 Cost-of-living increases (if any) will be based on the UPP fund’s rates of return.

 The amount you contribute to the plan each year is based on your pensionable earnings, the average YAMPE (a threshold set each year by the federal government, based on the average wage in Canada) and UPP’s contribution rate.
 Your employer contributes an equal amount.
 Contributions flowing into the plan are invested by investment professionals bound by fiduciary duty to act in your best interests.